Marine application Tips & Instructions

 - Remove light water spots from glass windows

-OTHER USES FOR RESTRUCUTRE MARINE POLISH
+OTHER USES FOR OUR PURE POLISH:

 - Seal your glass windshield to protect from water spots and salt spray